greorex/uman/README.md

 ### Bundle it and test

 Use webpack or other bundler with code-splitting support.

+> Note, the library is not transpiled, so do not ignore it while transpiling your bundles and chunks.

 For webpack, the configuration could be the following: